History of Marble

 How is Marble Made?

-A metamorphic process of immense heat and compression of limestone melting with other rocks like calcite, clay minerals, micas, quartz, pyrite, iron oxides and graphite, reforming all together as it cools, resulting a reformed substance that we come to know as marble.
+A metamorphic process of immense heat and compression of limestone melting with other rocks like calcite, clay minerals, micas, pyrite, iron oxides and graphite, reforming all together as it cools, resulting a reformed substance that we come to know as marble.
 This organic process creates unique patterns of color.
 The rock is then harvested from the earth and cut into slabs, each having its own unique and natural design.

 What Kind of Marble Do I Pick for My Window sills?

 Good question.
 What color are your walls, floors, furniture, built-ins, and fixtures?
 Stonexchange comes in a variety of styles and colors to complement your décor.
 Picking out marble is not difficult.
 If you can find the same colors themes in your home on a marble slab, them you may have found your window sill material.
 The choice is totally up to you to go with a lighter or darker theme.
 Designers can create a sleek look with Absolute Black Granite, go neutral with Crema Marfil, or a classic masculine Bardiglio Gray Marble.

 Marble has been most popular for being utilized as building material for monuments, sculptures and even buildings themselves.
 Today, they are highly coveted in homes as flooring and countertops.
 However, a feature in the home that it can also be used for is the window sill.

 Window sills are usually the most over-looked feature.
 Yet, with the proper material, it can be the most talked about facet of a home.
 People invest a great deal of money into window coverings; yet hardly ever consider upgrading their window sills.
 This is a tragedy as this area can be utilized as extra space in a home.